-Community Investment Professional Extension Certificate NEW!
+Community Investment Professional Extension Certificate

 Community investment (CI) professionals help Canadian businesses have a positive social and environmental impact on society.
 They align a company's business goals with the needs, opportunities and aspirations of the communities in which it operates.
 A strong CI strategy will build and promote the company's brand, inspire employees and enhance the community.

-This program is designed to prepare students to become informed CI practitioners who will be able to establish and manage CI strategies to complement business and community objectives and needs.
+This program is designed to prepare you to become informed CI practitioners who will be able to establish and manage CI strategies to complement business and community objectives and needs.
 This program introduces both industry standards and innovative approaches to CI.

 The primary audience for this program is professionals working for large and medium-sized businesses who have responsibilities for enacting their company's philanthropy, corporate citizenship, community engagement or social responsibility activities.
 Others who may benefit from the program include nonprofit executives, grant-makers, fundraising professionals, and professionals working in employee engagement, marketing or sponsorship.

 - Prepare for a career that connects leadership, funding and resources to address social issues, environmental sustainability and cultural vitality

 - Learn to facilitate community prosperity through creative and strategic program design, evaluation and implementation